leticiasales/redes1-mininet/README.md

 - --test pingall: set test enviroment 'pingall' where all hosts try to ping all hosts.
 The result is displayed on screen.

+To this project, I created a shell script (run.sh).
+You just have to add the test type to run it.
+Ex.
+To display the bandwidth simulation, run > ./run.sh iperf.
+And so on.